-Decision Rule No 8: European Level and National/Regional Level c.
-The statement seems unclear
+Decision Rule No 12: European Level and National Level

-Policies at the European level may be discussed with respect to their impact at the national or regional level.
+Policies at the European level may be discussed with respect to their impact at the national level.
 In these cases, (108) 'European Community: positive' or (110) 'European Community: negative' as well as the specific national position in Policy Domains 2 to 7 have to be coded.